-NOTE: Ensure arterial line is zeroed, leveled, and test for damping.
+NOTE: If using the option of an arterial waveform, ensure the arterial line is zeroed, leveled, and test for damping, prior to connecting to the ODM+.

-- Switch on CardioQ-ODM+ (rear). - Connect probe to patient interface cable.
-Connect arterial cable to rear of CardioQ-ODM+ and relevant main monitor output socket. - Select [New patient]. - Press [Auto number] or use large knob to enter ID.
-Auto number is based on the date - Enter gender, age, weight, and height (nomogram).
+- Switch on the ODM+ (rear). - Connect the probe to the patient interface cable.
+Connect the arterial cable to the rear of the ODM+ and to the relevant main monitor output socket. - Select [New patient]. - Press [Auto number] or use the large knob to enter ID.
+Auto number is based on the date and time - Enter age, weight, and height (for the nomogram to calculate volumetric results).